445 S. Figueroa Street 18th Floor Los Angeles, CA 90071

 Debbie represents elders who are the victims of financial elder abuse.
 She has litigated several cases and resolved others without the need for litigation.

-Prior to joining Clark & Trevithick, Debbie was an associate and partner at her previous firm for over 25 years.
+Prior to joining Offit Kurman (formerly Clark & Trevithick), Debbie was an associate and partner at her previous firm for over 25 years.

 In 1981, Debbie earned her bachelor’s degree with honors from the University of California at Los Angeles.
 She received her law degree from Pepperdine University School of Law and is admitted to the California State Bar, all Federal District Courts in California and the United States Supreme Court.